 These rights are quite new in international law.
-It was first appeared in the Tehran Conference on human rights in 1968 which provides the space and rights to the children along with the provision of providing the facilities like education, information and proper means of source of livelihood.
+It first appeared in the Tehran Conference on human rights in 1968 which provides space and rights to the children along with the provision of providing the facilities like education, information and proper means of a source of livelihood.
 It was not until the world conference on population in the Cairo Conference in 1994 in which the reproductive rights were being established.

 There were several provisions in this regard:

 - Family planning programs for the proper enhancement of the family needs

 - Proper and well–regulated economic incentives for the upliftment of societal needs.

 - Well-guided information for the proper establishment of targets on services and other products.

 - The main aim must be to assist infertile couples.